pete-mba5/pete-mba5.github.io/_posts/2024-08-24-picture-of-the-day.markdown

 Yesterday evening I finished the book about wealth and stoics.
 I liked it.
 I would not recommend this read to anyone.
 Since I am 50 now, maybe it is a bit too late for implementing any of the recommendations, but I learnt something about the pension system I had overlooked.
 I need to investigate deeper and act.
 This is a priority A.

 Today I am planning to read a little bit of fiction.

+I rode my new/old road bike.
+It is fast.
+I like it a lot.

 ![impereu]()*impereu*&nbsp;